SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/10-EvaluatorBlock.md

 ```

 Since a block is created when the block node is visited we extend the previous block creation to store
-the current context.
+the current context at this moment.
-Note that this is this context that will be let block access to the temporaries and arguments is use at the moment
+Note that this is this context that will be let block access to the temporaries and arguments it uses at the moment
 the block is created.

 ```